tytydraco/yessleep/out/Find_yourself_in_a_body_that_is_not_your_own_DO_NOT_let_their_family_know_you_are_afraid.md

 After all, it couldn’t happen—

-My breath hitched.
-The initial shock clouded my surroundings.
-The brief moment of relief left me as I made a terrifying realization.
+Before I could finish the thought, I noticed something.
+Something was off.
+Yes, I was back in my room.
+But I wasn’t in the same position as when I left.
+And my room was different too.

+Someone did this. **I did this.**

 The white room.
 The parents.
 It wasn’t just a dream.
 It happened.

 I was in some kid’s home.
 Sharing dinner with his creepy parents.

-And worse—that same kid was in my body.
+And worse—the other kid was here.
+In my room.
+In *my* body.

-END - Part I